Isabel Pantoja: Biography

 She was born in a Romani family of musicians.
-Both her father and her grandfather were singers.
+Both her father and grandfather were singers.

 Pantoja began performing precociously at the age of seven in the flamenco ensemble of her cousin Chiquetete.
 At 17 she met her "maestro" Juan Solano Pedrero, who wrote her first hits along with writer and poet Rafael de León.
 Pantoja cultivated copla, a genre in decline at the moment that she popularised again.
 Some of her early hits were "El Pájaro Verde", "Garlochí" or "El Señorito".
 In 1983 she released her first pop album, Cambiar por ti, which included the same-title song, "En la Niebla", or "Nada".
 From that moment, Pantoja alternated ballads and romantic songs with copla.

-On April 30, 1983 she married bullfighter Francisco Rivera Pérez "Paquirri"; the wedding was widely covered by the Spanish media as they were both popular and successful and they embodied a Romantic Spain stereotype of the bullfighter and the "tonadillera".
-On September 26, 1984 he died in the bullring; Pantoja became known as "Spain's widow" in the media and a regular cover on gossip magazines.
+On April 30, 1983, she married bullfighter Francisco Rivera Pérez "Paquirri"; the wedding was widely covered by the Spanish media as they were both popular and successful and they embodied a romantic Spain stereotype of the bullfighter and the "tonadillera".
+On September 26, 1984, he died in the bullring; Pantoja became known as "Spain's widow" in the media and a regular cover on gossip magazines.
 After a prolonged hiatus, she released the album Marinero de Luces, composed by José Luis Perales, that sold one million copies in Spain.

 In 1988, she released Desde Andalucía, an album produced by Mexican singer and songwriter Juan Gabriel.
 In 1989 she released Se me enamora el alma, her most commercial album, with modern programmed beats, composed by Perales.

 In 1990, Pantoja starred in the film Yo soy ésa, alongside José Coronado and Loles León, directed by Luis Sanz.
 A year later, she starred in another film, El día que nací yo, directed by Pedro Olea, alongside Arturo Fernández and Joaquim de Almeida.

 Pantoja has released more than a dozen albums and has toured Spain and Latin America extensively over the years.

 Family life

 Her husband, the bullfighter Francisco Rivera Pérez, known professionally as "Paquirri", died at the age of 36 in the bullring on September 26, 1984, at the horns of the bull Avispado in Pozoblanco, Córdoba.
-Isabel Pantoja and "Paquirri" had a son named Francisco José Rivera Pantoja (born February 9, 1984 in Seville), better known as Kiko Rivera or "Paquirrín" by the press.
-Pantoja has another daughter, named like herself María Isabel Pantoja Martín (born November 8, 1995 in Lima, Peru), whom she adopted in 1996, and who is better known as Isa Pantoja or "Chabelita" by the press.
+Isabel Pantoja and "Paquirri" had a son named Francisco José Rivera Pantoja (born February 9, 1984, in Seville), better known as Kiko Rivera or "Paquirrín" by the press.
+Pantoja has another daughter, named like herself María Isabel Pantoja Martín (born November 8, 1995, in Lima, Peru), whom she adopted in 1996, and who is better known as Isa Pantoja or "Chabelita" by the press.
 Both her children are television personalities who have participated in reality shows.